 NASA detects the farthest star from Earth so far using the Hubble Telescope

-NASA’s Hubble Space Telescope has set an unusual new benchmark, as it was able to detect the light of a star that was present during the first billion years after the birth of the universe in the big bang, and is the most distant individual star seen so far, it is believed space scientists.
+NASA’s Hubble Space Telescope has set an unusual new benchmark, as it was able to detect the light of a star that was present during the first billion years following the birth of the universe in the big bang, and is the most distant individual star seen so far, it is believed space scientists.

 According to NASA, this discovery is a big leap in the past from the previous record holder with a single star, and Hubble discovered it in 2018.
-This star existed when the universe was about 4 billion years old, or 30 percent of its current age. , at which time astronomers refer to it as the “1.5 redshift”.
+This star existed when the universe was regarding 4 billion years old, or 30 percent of its current age. , at which time astronomers refer to it as the “1.5 redshift”.
 Scientists use the word “redshift” because as the universe expands, light from distant objects expands or “turns” into longer, more red wavelengths as it travels toward us.

 The newly discovered star is so far away that its light took 12.9 billion years to reach Earth, as shown to us when the universe was just 7 percent of its current age, at a redshift of 6.2.
 The smallest objects previously seen at this great distance are clusters of stars, embedded within early galaxies.